 The fair value of our EETCs was estimated based on Level 3 inputs.
 We obtained Level 2 inputs of quoted market prices of our equipment notes and used them as a basis for valuing the EETCs.

-The fair value of our 2008 PDP Facility and term loans was based on a discounted cash flow analysis and current borrowing rates for instruments with similar terms.
+The fair value of our PDP financing facilities and term loans was based on a discounted cash flow analysis using current borrowing rates for instruments with similar terms.